How to use Flask-SocketIO to create real-time applications (WebSockets) with Python

-Flask-SocketIO is a Flask extension that enables the integration of WebSockets into a Flask application, allowing real-time, two-way communication between server and client without the need for constant page refreshes; For example, in a chat type app, you send the message to the server, to another person or group of people; but, it can also receive messages, therefore, in the classic client-server scheme it is not possible to obtain the message in the same way that you send them, therefore you would have to edit reloading or sending requests to the server every certain changes to check if you have possible messages, but, in full duplex communication there is a channel between the server and the client (the reverse) and there is no need to send requests to the server every so often (which is an inefficient approach).
+Flask-SocketIO is a Flask extension that allows the integration of WebSockets into a Flask application, enabling real-time, bidirectional communication between the server and client without the need for constant page refreshes.
+For example, in a chat application, you send messages to the server, to another person or group of people; however, it can also receive messages.
+Therefore, in the classic client-server model, it's not possible to retrieve messages in the same way you send them.

 http vs websocket